Lithotripsy is a medical procedure used to treat certain types of kidney stones and stones in other organs, such as your gallbladder or liver.

 Your doctor will probably ask you to stop taking these medications well before the procedure.
 However, don’t stop taking drugs you’ve been prescribed unless your doctor tells you to.

 Some people have lithotripsy under local anesthesia, which numbs the area to prevent pain.
 However, most people have the procedure under general anesthesia, which puts them to sleep during the procedure.
-If you’re going to be under general anesthesia, your doctor may tell you to not drink or eat anything for at least six hours before the procedure.
+If you’re going to be under general anesthesia, your doctor may tell you not to drink or eat anything for at least six hours before the procedure.

 If you’re having ESWL under general anesthesia, plan for a friend or family member to drive you home after the procedure.
 General anesthesia may make you drowsy after lithotripsy, so you shouldn’t drive until the effects have fully worn off.